Annual Governance Statement for the Governing Board of Thirsk School & Sixth Form College 2019

 - 6 Co-opted Governors

 - The Headteacher

-There are Lead Governors for Finance, Data and Pupil Premium, Safeguarding, Child Protection and SEND (Special Educational Needs and Disabilities), Curriculum and the Sixth Form, so that the distribution of responsibilities aligns itself with the Strategic Plan (see below).
+Last year there were Lead Governors for Finance, Data and Pupil Premium, Safeguarding, Child Protection and SEND (Special Educational Needs and Disabilities), Curriculum and the Sixth Form so that the distribution of responsibilities aligned itself with the Strategic Plan (see below).
 They report back regularly to the full Governing Board.

 Seeking Academy Status

 The Board took the view that our newly appointed Headteacher should be given the opportunity to take part in the academy debate and should be given time to get to know our school.
 The position has been reviewed and is not currently seen as a strategic priority.